-- Extol was awarded the CDP Quality Management System (ISO 9001:2000) and Software Testing (CDP Software Testing) by MDEC under the Capability Development Program. - In appreciation of Extol's valuable contribution, for four consecutive years, Nokia awarded Extol the Outstanding Performance Security Partner Award.
+- Extol was awarded for Software Testing (CDP Software Testing) by MDEC under the Capability Development Program. - In appreciation of Extol's valuable contribution, for four consecutive years, Nokia awarded Extol the Outstanding Performance Security Partner Award.

 - Extol was awarded the Gold Winner of Business Summit Award. - Granted the MS ISO 9001:2000 Quality Management Systems and IQ Net Certification by SIRIM. - A winner in the Deloitte Technology Fast 500 Asia Pacific Award the region's most comprehensive and respected ranking of fast-growing technology companies.
-Extol at rank 53 has topped 17 other Malaysian companies. - Extol's CEO, Justin Tan, awarded the Technopreneur of the Year in the PIKOM's National ICT Award.
+Extol at rank 53 has topped 17 other Malaysian companies.